 Adobe Missions of New Mexico

 Many of the oldest continuously occupied communities in the United States are in New Mexico, frequently noted for their adobe missions, which were built as part of the Franciscan missionary campaign in the New World.
-They were modest, lacking architectural embellishments like vaulted ceilings, and they were constructed with massive adobe walls.
-Typically the space of the church was a single long nave, slightly taller than it was wide, without a transept or side chapels.
-The churches had limited windows, but light was often carefully organized to illuminate the altar to dramatic effect.
-Adobe buildings require frequent re-mudding to prevent the rapid deterioration that ensues when they are exposed to the elements.
-In the 20th century, mass exodus to the cities in the region of younger community members seeking more job opportunities resulted in a decline in the maintenance of these structures and the loss of familiarity with long-lasting traditional construction techniques, left to seek more job opportunities in the cities.
-Inappropriate use of cement-based materials dramatically compounded the problem of maintenance.
+The churches are simple in form and frequently have limited architectural embellishments, but are notable for their remarkable durability and fusion of European and indigenous construction techniques. .
+Although the churches have few windows, light through transverse windows illuminates the altars to dramatic effect.
+Adobe buildings require frequent re-mudding to prevent the rapid deterioration that ensues when they are exposed to the elements, something that was not heeded in the twentieth century.
+Maintenance declined as young community members, those familiar with long-lasting traditional construction techniques, left to seek more job opportunities in the cities.
+Inappropriate use of cement-based materials dramatically compounded the problem.
 Cement, while durable, is highly incompatible with earthen materials, as it adds significantly to the weight of the building and can contribute to the deposit of harmful salts on the surface.

 The church of San Rafael has been part of the La Cueva Historic District of the National Register of Historic Places since 1973.
-The church of Nuestra Señora de la Candelaria was built c.
-1845-52 on the plaza of Doña Ana, a historic community in southwestern New Mexico.
-The church, designed in a cruciform plan with a symmetric front façade.
-Nuestra Señora de la Candelaria has been listed on the National Register of Historic Places in 1985.
+The church of Nuestra Señora de la Candelaria was built on the plaza of Doña Ana, a historic community in southwestern New Mexico.
+Designed in a cruciform plan the church has a symmetric front façade.
+Nuestra Señora de la Candelaria and was been listed on the National Register of Historic Places in 1985.
 The richly diverse religious architecture of the region constitutes a historic resource of the highest importance, and one very much worth conserving.